-An essential part of the course is the trip to the near-by island of Crete, where the newly renovated Archaeological Museum of Heraklio, the majestic sites of Minoan Knossos and Phaistos and other important locations will be explored.
-Of equal importance will be a trip to the citadel of Mycenae in mainland Greece, a site that gave its name to an entire civilization, and to the heavily fortified settlement of Kolonna at the island of Aegina.
+An essential part of the course is the trip to the near-by island of Crete, where the newly renovated Archaeological Museum of Herakleion, the majestic sites of Knossos and Phaistos and other important locations will be explored.
+Of equal importance will be a trip to the citadel of Mycenae in mainland Greece, a site that gave its name to an entire civilization, followed by a visit to the close-by citadel of Tiryns.
+In order to see the greater picture, a one-day trip to the modern city of Thebes (under which a major Late Bronze Age town thrived) will take place and there the course participants will explore the galleries of its brand new Archaeological Museum that offers a unique insight to the Aegean palatial society and its contacts with various eastern neighbors.
 The course will conclude in Athens.

-The students will have the extremely rare opportunity to experience hands-on activities and behind the scenes visits at a number of instances, allowing them to comprehend better and deeper the material culture through actual contact with prehistoric artefacts.
+The students will have the extremely rare opportunity to experience hands-on activities (e.g. metal and wall painting workshops) and behind the scenes visits at a number of instances, allowing them to comprehend better and deeper the material culture through actual contact with prehistoric artefacts.
 Distinguished scholars and specialists of Greek archaeology will be teaching throughout the course and share with the participants their academic interests and excitement.
 Apart from the assigned readings, the students will be benefitted by accessing some of the richest and specialized libraries of the world regarding the cultures of Eastern Mediterranean.

-Athens, Mycenae and the Islands of Santorini, Crete and Aegina
+Athens, Mycenae,Tiryns, Thebes and the Islands of Santorini and Crete

 This course requires a minimum enrollment of 15, with a maximum enrollment of 20.